-Before talking about the best places to visit in Lebanon in 5 days (or so) here are some travel tips.
+Before talking about the best places to visit in Lebanon in 5 days (or so), here are some travel tips.

 How to Get to Lebanon

-Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
+Disclaimer: This post contains affiliate links.
+This means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

 How to Get Around in Lebanon

-- However, driving in Lebanon seems very crazy to me because I experienced it as crazy, hectic, and wild, where drivers make their own rules.
+- However, driving in Lebanon seems very crazy because I experienced it as crazy, hectic, and wild, where drivers make their own rules.

 However, the alternatives are not perfect, but there are some fun other ways to get around.